jptsantossilva/BEC/README.md

 ## Features
 - Runs 1D, 4H and 1H time frames.
 - Trade against stables pairs (BUSD or USDT) or against BTC.
-- Automatically chooses, on a daily basis, trading coins that are in accumulation phase (price close>DSMA200>DSMA50) and bullish phase (price close>DSMA50>DSMA200).
+- Automatically chooses, on a daily basis, coins that are in accumulation phase (price close>DSMA200>DSMA50) or bullish phase (price close>DSMA50>DSMA200).
-- For those trading coins in accumulation and bullish phases, calculates EMA cross combination (with [backtesting python library](https://kernc.github.io/backtesting.py)) with highest returns for 1D, 4H and 1H timeframes.
+- For those coins in accumulation and bullish phases, calculates EMA cross combination (with [backtesting python library](https://kernc.github.io/backtesting.py)) with highest returns for 1D, 4H and 1H time frames.
 4-years of historicals prices are used in backtesting.
 - Each coin will be traded with its best EMA cross on each timeframe.
 - If best EMA result is negative the coin will be ignored and will not be traded.
 - To calculate Best EMA against stable pairs uses the stable pair (BUSD or USDT) with more historical data.
-- Web dashboard with realized and unrealized PnL.
+- Web dashboard with realized and unrealized PnL, blacklist, Top Performers, Best EMAs,.
 - Telegram message notifications - every time bot is executed; open position; close position; position status summary; coins in accumulation and bullish market phases
 - Blacklist - coins to be ignored.
 Bot will not trade them.